Sabrina Chap: Theatre

 In the introduction to Live Through This, Chap comments on how hearing of playwright Sarah Kane’s death affected with her.
 “I was in rehearsals for one of my own plays when I heard of her death.
 I don’t remember exactly where I was at the time—probably in the theatre, making last minute additions to the text.
 What I do remember was the shift in me, the space slightly to the left of my heart that hurt when I heard it was suicide.”
 Kane's death was a great inspiration for Chap's future mental health advocacy.

 This advocacy is evident in Chap's first full-length play, entitled perhaps merely quiet.
 Set inside a mental hospital, the play that focuses on the question of sanity, and how it is viewed differently by both the patients and the doctors.
-The play was later giving a reading by the UK based theatrical troupe, the Icarus Theatre Collective.
+The play was later given a reading by the UK based theatrical troupe, the Icarus Theatre Collective.
 Other mounted plays include The Insatiable Lite Duet (Curious Theatre Branch, Chicago) and Security (Brooklyn Playwrights Collective, NY).